awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 Use the following examples to create IAM administrator policies for Session Manager\.

-These policies provide administrators the ability to start a session to instances that are tagged with `Key=Finance,Value=WebServers`, permission to create, update and delete preferences, and permission to end only their own sessions\.
+These policies provide administrators the ability to start a session to instances that are tagged with `Key=Finance,Value=WebServers`, permission to create, update, and delete preferences, and permission to end only their own sessions\.
 Refer to [Additional sample IAM policies for Session Manager](getting-started-restrict-access-examples.md) for examples of customizations you might want to make to the policy\.

 You can create a policy that allows administrators to perform these tasks from only the Session Manager console and AWS CLI, from only the Amazon EC2 console, or from all three\.